The Cursed Earth (Judge Dredd story): Plot

 Eventually, the robots' commander voices a parley: as long as Dredd dies, the non-Judges are free to go.
 Though Dredd is willing to sacrifice himself to ensure the vaccine will reach Mega-City Two, both Tweak and Spikes refuse to abandon him.
 Soon after, Spikes is dealt a fatal wound, and–encouraged by Tweak's accounts of his planet's riches–uses his last strength on a suicide attack against the robots, proudly dying as "the world's first punk billionaire".
-Meanwhile, Dredd unloads the vaccine from the Kill-Dozer, then dresses Spikes' corpse in a spare Judge uniform to serve as a decoy of himself; "Judge Spikes", placed on a Quasar bike, is used to lure the remaining robots to the Kill-Dozer, which has been set to self-destruct.
+Meanwhile, Dredd unloads the vaccine from the Killdozer, then dresses Spikes' corpse in a spare Judge uniform to serve as a decoy of himself; "Judge Spikes", placed on a Quasar bike, is used to lure the remaining robots to the Kill-Dozer, which has been set to self-destruct.

 After the exploding tank destroys the robots, Dredd and Tweak carry the vaccine through the rest of the Mojave Desert on foot.
 Though a sandstorm quickly separates them, each manages to reach Mega-City Two, just barely alive.
 Uninfected authorities soon receive and reproduce the vaccine, bringing the plague under control in a matter of weeks, while also recuperating Dredd from his many injuries and exhaustions.

 Once recovered, Dredd extols Tweak's heroism, only for the alien to beg that it be kept secret, lest humanity discover his intelligence and reexamine his planet.
 Reluctantly, Dredd concedes that Tweak is right to fear his planet being exploited by human greed and callousness, and returns him to his planet–as an "animal"–via freight-ship.

 Controversy

-The Cursed Earth sparked a lawsuit against the publishers of 2000 AD from McDonald's, Burger King, and Green Giant, which took offense to the unlicensed and largely-undisguised use of their Trademarked mascots (especially as one scene featured Ronald McDonald executing an "employee" for spilling a milkshake).
-These uses occurred in four specific episodes, written by John Wagner and Jack Adrian.
+The Cursed Earth sparked a lawsuit against the publishers of 2000 AD from McDonald's, Burger King, and Green Giant, which took offense to the unlicensed and largely undisguised use of their Trademarked mascots (especially as one scene featured Ronald McDonald executing an "employee" for spilling a milkshake).
+These uses occurred in four specific episodes, written by John Wagner and Chris Lowder.
 Publishers IPC settled out of court, publishing a half-page retraction and agreeing never to reprint the offending episodes.
+Due to the stipulation that they never be reprinted, the offending issues became very valuable on the collectors market.

 In 2014 the law was changed to implement a European directive on copyright law allowing the use of copyright-protected characters for parody.
-As a result, Rebellion Developments announced in 2015 that it would re-publish the suppressed episodes for the first time in a book to be published in July 2016.
+As a result, the suppressed episodes were published as Judge Dredd: The Cursed Earth Uncensored in July 2016.